-Most electricity comes from thermal power stations but there is a hydroelectric power station in the Iron Gates gorge on the Danube and a nuclear power station at Cernavodă (two nuclear reactors) which produces 17% of electricity.
+Most electricity comes from thermal power stations but there is a hydroelectric power station in the Iron Gates gorge on the Danube and a nuclear power station at Cernavodă (two nuclear reactors) which produces about 18% of electricity.

 Romanian industry is diversified to a certain extent: numerous SMEs have appeared, financed by mixed capital (especially from Italy), in manufacturing areas as diverse as clothing, foodstuffs and metalworking.
 Many companies, in the past public ones, were privatized in an attempt to improve their management and attract capital.
-Many of the larger firms are still state-owned.
+Many of the larger firms are still state-owned (energy sector).